GHF/Corn3/README.md

 =====
 Copyright (C) 2014 Xo Wang

 Corn3 is firmware for Corntroller version 3.
+It is a total rewrite of previous Corntroller code, with a focus on writing code and documentation that may serve as an introduction to three phase motor control for hobbyists.

 Build
 -----